GoogleChrome/web.dev/src/site/content/en/blog/layout-instability-api/index.md

 Layout shifts only occur when *existing elements* change their *start position*.
 If a new element is added to the DOM or an existing element changes size, it doesn't count as a layout shift—as long as the change doesn't cause other visible elements to change their start position.

 Layout instability is determined by calculating a _layout shift_ score every time the browser renders a new frame.
-A frame that’s rendered without any unexpected layout shifts has a layout shift score of 0.
+A frame that's rendered without any unexpected layout shifts has a layout shift score of 0.

 ### Layout shift defined